ds5678/ModComponent/docs/Firestarter-Behaviour-Documentation.md

-> Not compatible with Accelerant Behaviour
+> Not compatible with Accelerant, Burnable, or Tinder Behaviour

 # Template
 ```